Hospitality H-2B Sponsorship Jobs in Montana

 Get Access To All Jobs

-Job Roles in Hospitality in Montana
+H-2B Hospitality Job Roles in Montana

-Customer Service & Support205 jobs
+Customer Service & Support26 jobs

-Food Service160 jobs
+Food Service20 jobs

-Hospitality & Guest Services89 jobs
+Hospitality & Guest Services20 jobs

-Hospitality Management54 jobs
+Hospitality Management11 jobs

-Account Management41 jobs
+Account Management4 jobs

-See all 309+ Hospitality Montana jobs
+See all 53+ Hospitality H-2B Jobs in Montana

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Hospitality Montana roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

-Frequently Asked Questions
+Hospitality H-2B Sponsorship Jobs in Montana: Frequently Asked Questions

 Which hospitality companies sponsor H-2B visas in Montana?

-Montana's most active H-2B sponsors in hospitality are typically large ski resorts and national park concessionaires.
+Montana's most active H-2B visa sponsors in hospitality are typically large ski resorts and national park concessionaires.
 Big Sky Resort, Whitefish Mountain Resort, and Xanterra Parks and Resorts (which operates properties near Glacier and Yellowstone) have filed H-2B Labor Condition Applications in past seasons.
 Smaller lodges, dude ranches, and outfitters in gateway communities like West Yellowstone and Whitefish also appear in DOL disclosure data as recurring sponsors.

 Which cities in Montana have the most hospitality H-2B sponsorship jobs?